wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/create-immersive-flow/includes/2-immersive-flow.md

 Management believes improved data collection and standardized processes will improve customer satisfaction, improve customer loyalty, and increase recurring business and overall sales revenue.
-You have decided to create an immersive Business Flow using Power Automate to meet management goals.
+You have decided to create an immersive business flow using Power Automate to meet management goals.
 Let's get started.

+### Create an immersive business process flow

 1. Go to [Power Automate](https://preview.flow.microsoft.com/?azure-portal=true) and sign in to your local instance.